Your High-Risk Event

 Risk Management FAQs

 When and how do we need to apply for insurance?

 The University of California requires that all groups have insurance for events on campus.
 The campus has purchased a commercial insurance policy from Mercer Insurance to cover virtually all on campus events hosted by Registered Student Organizations.
 In order to be eligible for coverage, an organization must:

-- Be a Registered Student Organization with the LEAD Center
+- Be a Registered Student Organization with Organization Advising & Student Involvement Services (OASIS)

 - Obtain permission from the venue where you are hosting your event to be there

 Organizations holding low-risk events do not have to do anything; they are automatically covered.
 If your organization is possibly high risk, you may have to obtain an additional Certificate of Insurance (usually free for on campus events).

 Low Risk Events Include:

 - Minors under the age of 18 (including high-school aged students)